 When you jump in the pool, you might be swimming in a lot more than you bargained for.
 Pools at hotels, rec centers and other public spots aren't as clean may be spreading nasty germs.

 The biggest culprit of pool-related illness outbreaks is a hard-to-kill, diarrhea-causing parasite called Cryptosporidium, or crypto, that can resist the chlorine in swimming pools, according to a 2018 report from the Centers for Disease Control and Prevention.
 Most of the illness outbreaks were linked to hotel swimming pools, the CDC explained.

 Have you ever had red, bloodshot eyes after swimming in a pool?
 It's not the chlorine causing them to redden and sting.
 It's urine mixing with the pool's chemicals.

 When we go swimming and our eyes turn red, it’s because swimmers have peed in the water.

-“The nitrogen in the urine combines with the chlorine and it forms what’s known as chloramine and it’s actually chloramine that causes the red eyes," Michele Hlavsa, chief of the Center for Disease Control and Prevention’s healthy swimming program told TODAY in 2015 interview.
+“The nitrogen in the urine combines with the chlorine and it forms what’s known as chloramine and it’s actually chloramine that causes the red eyes," Michele Hlavsa, chief of the CDC’s healthy swimming program told TODAY in 2015.
 "It’s chlorine mixed with poop and sweat and a lot of other things we bring into the water with us.”

 There's at least one way to check if the pool you're about to swim in is clean or not.
 The stronger the chlorine smell at a pool, the more filled with pee it is.
 Healthy pools don’t smell like chemicals, Hlavsa said.